omaralsanea/project-1/README.md

 ### 4. Inconvenient Bugs and Issues:

--The player is able to move Pickle Rick after the game is over - this means they can direct him into hot water which will bring up the 'YOU GIT HIT' message.
+-The player is able to move Pickle Rick after the game is over - this means they can direct him into hot water which will bring up the 'YOU GOT HIT' message.
 This makes it so you can't see wjhat score was achieved.

 -I had many styling issues due to the fact that I called the grid on two separate occasions in my JavaScript code.
 Due to this, I essentially had two grids.